forestdb/forestdb.org/models/PLU-2019-projects.md

 ~~~~

 In the result of hearing "thanks", the probability shifted back to acceptance again.
-However, when people hear "no thanks" in eastern condition, the probability of
+However, when people hear "no thanks" in the eastern condition, the probability of
 acceptance and refusal are close to each other.
 It means that for eastern culture,
 the meaning of saying "no thanks" is more vague than saying "thanks".
 Compared with the result of the model for western culture, the estimation of
-refusal goes some to the acceptance when the listener hear "no thanks".
+refusal goes some to the acceptance when the listener hears "no thanks".

 Changing the cost of utterances is one way to adjust the speaker's choice on
 utterances.
-If the utterance is less costly than other, the speaker will be more
+If the utterance is less costly than the other, the speaker will be more
 likely to choose this utterance.
 Therefore, the probability of "accept" increases for
 hearing "no thanks" in the model for eastern culture.
 Another way to adjust the
 speaker's choice is to change the alpha.
 Alpha means how optimal the speaker
 will be.
 If the speaker is ideal, he or she will choose an utterance that can
 accurately express their thoughts.
-Therefore, in the result of changing to greater
+Therefore, in the result of changing to a greater
-alpha, the probability of "accept" and "refuse" will have bigger difference for
+alpha, the probability of "accept" and "refuse" will have a bigger difference for
 both utterances.